jamesmaniscalco/jamesmaniscalco.github.io/_posts/2015-06-20-arduino-eq-01-rotary-encoder.md

 Unfortunately, the method worked a bit too well.
 The trouble is that interrupts pile up: an interrupt can't be interrupted, so if a new one arrives while an interrupt is being processed, the processor queues it and then executes it after the first interrupt finishes.
 Since each change of either pin triggers the function, all four changes were piling up, and each tick of the knob would result in a signal chain of clockwise-counterclockwise-clockwise-counterclockwise.
 Clearly this is not what we want!

 So I figured out a third method as an alternative to the first two.
-The gist is that the program waits for the full cycle of four events, then records the cycle as either a clockwise tick or a counterclockwise one.
+The gist is that the program waits for the full cycle of four events (and only those four events! any unexpected event restarts the loop), then records the cycle as either a clockwise tick or a counterclockwise one.
 Here's an outline of the loop:

 - checks if either pin goes low
 - wait until the other pin goes low